biopet/biopet/docs/pipelines/multisample/shiva.md

 Shiva pipeline can start from FASTQ or BAM files.
 This pipeline will include pre-process steps for the BAM files.

-When using BAM files as input, Note that one should alter the sample config field from `R1` into `bam`.
+When using BAM files as input, note that one should alter the sample config field from `R1` into `bam`.

 To view the help menu, execute:
 ~~~